New Moon (Twilight #2) by Stephenie Meyer (2006)

 Sure maybe she couldn’t tell her friends about Edward being a vampire (and personally being torn away from a whole secret paranormal world would be tough for me) but she could tell them how badly it hurt her that he left (which is the main thing anyway).
 As far as they all know Edward and Bella were dating but then he and his family moved to Alaska or something.
 He left.
 She sad.
 They can figure out that much.
 Honestly the vampire part isn’t near so important as the fact that he left.
 And that’s something she for sure could have talked about.
-I just feel like this whole stupid book is a manual on what NOT to do when a guy breaks up with you.
+I just feel like this whole book is a dramatic manual on what NOT to do when a guy breaks up with you.
 DON’T GO FREAKNG COMATOSE.
 YOU DATED HIM FOR ONLY A FEW MONTHS.
 YOU’RE IN FREAKING HIGH SCHOOL.
 STOP IT.
 She needed a support system, not intense moping and suicidal impulses, and the fact that this was never really delved into or corrected is an issue for me.

 …I like the book covers though.
 I mean, they’re pretty cool.
 I like how they’re simple but significant…but that doesn’t forgive the content.